Japanese Beetles Control in New Jersey

 Battling Japanese Beetles: How to Get Rid of These Garden Pests

 The average lifespan of a Japanese beetle is only about four to six weeks, but as any gardener supply store could tell you, that’s enough time for them to make meal out of your garden.
 But that doesn’t mean you’re powerless against these pests.
-Peak Japanese beetle season is underway, so let’s take a look at some pest control methods you can use to keep them away from your plants.
+Peak season is underway, so let’s take a look at some pest control methods you can use when battling Japanese beetles!

 Read More »